View Flexibility

 },

-{method: 'html'}
+{method: 'html'} will

 be automatically detached.
 If the detached views are cached, they will remain in

-and will be reattached when the parent renders since afterRender
+children and will be reattached when the parent renders since afterRender

 attaches all child views.